Things to do in Penang, Malaysia

 5. The Blue Mansion (Cheong Fatt Tze Mansion)

 Guided tours running throughout the day give travelers the opportunity to have a look inside.
 The perfectly preserved mansion houses have open-air interior courtyards surrounded by ornate verandas and materials imported from all over the world.
-The mansion is also a hotel, for those who want to spend the night living like Cheong Fatt Tze himself.

-6. The cakes of ChinaHouse
+6. The Cakes of ChinaHouse

 ChinaHouse is three heritage houses all connected and transformed into a creative art gallery, small library, and cake shop.
 And this cake shop at the bar of China House is no joke.
-A massive selection of cakes and treats are waiting for you :)
+A massive selection of cakes and treats is waiting for you :)

 Also read: Ipoh, unknown city of Malaysia

-7. Experience a different way of life at the Clan Jetties, Georgetown, Penang
+7. Experience a Different Way of Life at the Clan Jetties, Georgetown, Penang

 The Clan Jetties is where you find the contrast between local life and the modern development of Georgetown as a city.
-Wooden stilt houses, rising out of the water, owned and built in a separate area by each clan, known as the ‘Clan Jetties of Penang’.
-The Chinese settled down close by the water so they could find sea-related work.
+Wooden stilt houses, rising out of the water, were owned and built in a separate area by each clan, known as the โClan Jetties of Penangโ.
+The Chinese settled down close to the water so they could find sea-related work.

 Nowadays, all the jetties are looking a little worn.
 It seems like they are made up of local souvenir shops, but not all six jetties are the same.
 Visit the Tan Jetty for a less touristy experience.